sanjuro/ambition/README.md

 The simplest way to get started if you are using PHP 5.4 or above is to start the internal PHP cli-server in the root directory:

-    php -S 0.0.0.0:8080 -t public/ public/index.php
+	cd my/project/dir/public <-- must be in this directory php -S 127.0.0.1:8000

-This will start the cli-server on port 8080, and bind it to all network interfaces.
+This will start the cli-server on port 8000, and bind it to all network interfaces.

 **Note: ** The built-in CLI server is *for development only*.